ssbc/ssb-meta-feeds-spec/README.md

 ```

 By doing so we allow the existing feed to reconstruct the metafeed and
-all sub feeds from this seed.
+all subfeeds from this seed.

 Then the metafeed is linked with the existing `main` feed using a new
 message on the metafeed signed by both the `main` feed and the meta